Weather: Some sunshine to start the weekend

-Other than a few spots showers were drying up and slowly clearing up this Friday morning… by afternoon breaking out into sunshine, although another round of pop up shower can’t be ruled out especially for the North Country.
+Other than a few spots showers, we’re drying out and slowly clearing up this Friday morning, with the afternoon breaking out into sunshine, although another round of pop up shower can’t be ruled out especially for the North Country.
 Afternoon highs return to seasonable in low to mid 70’s.

 Heading into the weekend forecast expect partly sunny skies with a few spot shower bubbling up for the afternoon Saturday.
 High temperatures climb into the mid